 Now I’m not really a proponent of hiding behind our clothes.
 But I am a firm believer in dressing in such a way as to maximize the positives and minimize the, um, less than positives.
-In this post in last year’s style series, I provided an overview of how to identify and dress your unique body variations.
+In my Dressed for My Day My Way style series, I provided an overview of how to identify and dress your unique body variations.
 Those variations include things like a large bosom, a small bosom, thick ankles, a thick waist, an ample derriere, etc.

-But I didn’t address how to minimize large upper arms in that post.
+But I didn’t address how to minimize large upper arms specifically in that series.
 And a lot of us more mature gals find our once toned, or at least slim, arms looking a little fat and flabby as we lose muscle mass.
-I have a link to an exercise video you might find helpful at the end of the post.
-But for now, let’s talk about how we can use sleeve choice and other style cues to help us minimize our larger upper arms with fashion.
+I’m providing a link to an exercise video you might find helpful at the end of the post.
+But for now, let’s talk about how we can use sleeve choice and other style cues to help us minimize our larger upper arms with fashion, especially during the spring and summer.

 First…know the enemy.

-The 3/4 length sleeve is the most universally flattering sleeve length for women because it exposes a bit of the forearm and wrist, which are generally the smaller and more feminine part of any woman’s arm.
+The 3/4 length or bracelet length sleeves are the most universally flattering sleeve lengths for women because they exposes a bit of the forearm and wrist, which are generally the smaller and more feminine part of any woman’s arm.

-You can also utilize this sleeve length by cuffing or rolling up your long sleeves to this more flattering proportion, as in the above photo on the left.
+You can also utilize this sleeve length by cuffing or rolling up your long sleeves to this more flattering proportion, as in the photo below.
 But it’s quite easy to find a large selection of 3/4 length sleeves in the stores during spring, too.

 These days we’re seeing a lot of elbow length sleeves in fashions, too.
 These hit right at the bend of the elbow, concealing the entire upper arm.
 But you do want to make sure that the sleeve fits slightly loose on your arm, not tight.